learn-co-students/python-classes-instances-lab-nyc-career-ds-062518/README.md

 # Practice With Classes and Instances

 ## Introduction
-Okay, we learned how to delcare classes and create instances in our last lesson.
+Okay, we learned how to declare classes and create instances in our last lesson.
 Let's put these new skills to the test!

 ## Objectives